project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 **Q: Can I use this offline?**

-A: There is no offline version yet.
+A: There is no offline version yet

 **Q: How do I save my progress?**

 A: Unable to save progress

 **Q: Is this available in my language?**

 A: Only in English

+---

 ### Technical Questions

 **Q: What VR headsets are supported?**

-A: meta quest 3 only
+A: Meta Quest 3 only

 **Q: Can I run this on a tablet/mobile device?**

 A: No

+---

 ### Educational Questions

 **Q: How long does each session take?**

-A: [Typical session duration]
+A: **Forest Trails**: approximately 30 - 45 minutes\
+   **Forest Growth**: approximately 10 - 20 minutes

 **Q: Can teachers monitor student progress?**

-A: [Explain teacher dashboard/tools if available]
+A: Yes, teachers can monitor student progress through GAMA, which displays real-time graphs of seed collection for each team.

+---

 ### Bug Reporting